GabrielVoica/GabrielVoica/README.md

 - Currently i'm studying **web development** in a private academy but in my free time i study  more coding topics :green_book: like Algorithms, Data Structures and Design Patterns.
 - I love using my **creativity** while coding :star:, i consider good software a type of beautiful and modern art. :pencil2:

-- S_ince little learning cool tech topics
+ S_ince little learning cool tech topics.
-- O_nly recently started programming (1 year or so)
+ O_nly recently started programming (1 year or so).
-- L_earning every day just for fun
+ L_earning every day just for fun.
-- I_
+ I_n constant improvement by reading, working and practising everyday.
-- D_
+ D_iligent with the work i make.